Bluffton, South Carolina: Transportation

-Fire department
+Emergency services

-The Bluffton Township Fire District was created in 1978, and is comprised all of the land in Beaufort County south of the Broad River except Jenkins Island, Hilton Head Island and Daufuskie Island.
+The Bluffton Township Fire District was created in 1978, and comprises all of the land in Beaufort County south of the Broad River except Hilton Head Island and Daufuskie Island.
 In 1994, Jenkins Island was added.
 There are nine fire stations in the Bluffton Township Fire District.

 Bluffton Township Fire District works with Hilton Head Island Fire & Rescue as a sponsoring agency for two of South Carolina's designated special teams: one of the state's Hazardous Materials/Weapons of Mass Destruction Response Teams and one of the four Regional Urban Search and Rescue Response Teams.

-Police

 The Town of Bluffton Police Department received national accreditation in 2009.
 There is one police headquarters, providing operations, support, and neighborhood services.